-From its Buncombe County home, Kids in Parks (KIP) has partnered with numerous groups and agencies to create a wide network of trails that engage kids and families in outdoor recreation to foster lifelong wellness, learning, and meaningful connections with parks, public lands, and nature.
-KIP's TRACK Trails provide visitors with self-guided materials (signs and brochures) that turn ordinary hikes into fun-filled, educational, and discovery-packed adventures.
+Kids in Parks (KIP) partners with a diverse range of groups and agencies to create a wide network of trails that engage kids and families in outdoor recreation to foster learning, wellness, and meaningful connections with parks, public lands, and nature.
+KIP's TRACK Trails provide visitors with self-guided materials (signs, brochures, and more) that turn ordinary hikes into fun-filled, educational, and discovery-packed adventures.